tbop02k/DataScience_language_trend/readme.md

-* Respondents can choose several programming languages. (among 37 programming languages)
+* Respondents can choose several programming languages. (from a  list of 37 programming languages)

-* Respondents can also choose several Dev types. (among 20 Dev types)
+* Respondents can also choose several Dev types. (from a list of 20 Dev types)

 ![1554519715394](assets/1554519715394.png)

-- After Preprocessing, data became tabular type.
+- Data was changed in to the tabular type